Mihara/x1c3tool/manual/manual.md

 ![X1C3 APRS Tracker](device.jpg)

-This mysterious device, available from the manufacturer and in many an Aliexpress shop near you, is a standalone battery-powered APRS tracker meant to attach to a variety of radios, combined with a Bluetooth TNC, with built-in digipeater functionality.
-The stock software is pretty horrible, and the stock manual is even worse, but the actual device is kinda neat, and is a decent alternative to the scarcely available Mobilinkd TNC that everyone else is recommending.
+This mysterious device, available from the manufacturer and in many an Aliexpress shop near you, is a battery-powered APRS tracker meant to attach to a variety of radios, combined with a Bluetooth TNC, with built-in digipeater functionality.

+The stock software is pretty horrible, and the stock manual is even worse, but the actual device is kinda neat, and is a decent alternative to the scarcely available [Mobilinkd TNC](http://www.mobilinkd.com/) that everyone else is recommending.

 I took it upon myself to write something that makes sense and here it is.
+This manual comes with a configuration saving/loading tool, `x1c3tool`, which you will find in the same Github repository as the manual itself.
+This tool, unfortunately, does not make the stock software obsolete.

 You can acquire the [stock software](http://venus-itech.com/download/APRS_51Serial_20190723.rar) at the [manufacturer's website](https://www.venus-itech.com/).
 The software is shared between multiple related models of the device, so I'm giving a link to the newer version, rather than the one that's on its own [product page](https://www.venus-itech.com/product/x1c3-aprs-tracker/).

 That's where you get the stock manual, in case you still need it.

+This manual only covers the functionality found X1C3 itself.
+(And even then, mostly the features I could verify as working and properly document.)
+Other devices that include it as a subset but also do other things are:

+* X1C5 self-contained tracker/Bluetooth TNC/iGate with built-in radio.
+* Lanchonlh HG-UV68 handheld radio with APRS.
+* 51TNC2, an Ethernet-connected TNC/iGate device.
+* 51-WG5 / 51-WG6 / 51-WG7 APRS add-on for Yaesu radios.

+Since I don't own any of them I can't say how much is actually different.

 ## Hardware